The-California-Tech/california-tech/content/2023/11/28/caltech-up-close-2023.md

   - categories
   - recent
 summary: >-
   In mid-October, the Caltech Undergraduate Admissions Office held their annual Caltech Up Close (CUC) event.
 This year the program accepted 194 high school seniors, nearly double the 103 present the previous year.

-  According to the Undergraduate Admissions website, the program is designed for “students of exceptional promise and will focus on the experiences of students from historically underserved backgrounds in STEM.”
-Selected participants have opportunities to “Explore Caltech's campus; Connect with campus community members, including faculty and current students; discover undergrad academics, research and internships, as well as student life; Grasp admissions and financial aid processes; and experience a glimpse of life in Southern California.”
 ---

 ## INTRODUCTION